alberdilab/barcodemapper/README.md

 ### On a computational cluster

-If using many samples in a computational cluster, it is advised to use a screen session and slurm to run the pipeline optimising resources and respecting the computation queue.
+When processing multiple samples on a computational cluster, it is recommended to use a screen session and SLURM to run the pipeline efficiently—optimising resource usage and adhering to the job queue system.

 ```sh
 screen -S dietscan